 subjects.
 (I actually haven't read this book, so I am not specifically

-same book that you have, which will allow you to create a bond of sorts that
+same book that you have, which will allow you build a rapport, create a common bond and help the interviewer feel comfortable with you...all that could help "seal the deal."

 Research Earnings Calls, Quarterly Reports & Blog Posts About the Company